finance calculator

 Biweekly

-If yes, we use 26 half-payments per year with half of the extra applied each period.
+If yes, we use 26 half-payments per year with half of the extra applied each period, approximating a payment every two weeks and building in the equivalent of one extra full payment per year.

 Loan balance